The Everly Brothers: Early life, family, and education

+The brothers' childhood home in Shenandoah, Iowa.
+It has been relocated from its original location and is currently a public museum.

 Don was born in Brownie, Muhlenberg County, Kentucky, on February 1, 1937, and Phil in Chicago, Illinois, on January 19, 1939.
 Their parents were Isaac Milford "Ike" Everly Jr. (1908–1975), a guitar player, and Margaret Embry Everly (1919–2021).
-Don and Phil were of mostly German and English descent and had also some Cherokee ancestry.
+Don and Phil were of mostly German and English descent and also had some Cherokee ancestry.
 Actor James Best (born Jewel Guy), also from Muhlenberg County, was a first cousin, the son of Ike's sister.